The Answer is Simple – It Depends

-If an annoying remark is made, but there are no potential consequences from that remark (other than being annoyed by it), the wise choice is usually to ignore it.
+If an annoying or unkind remark is made, but there are no potential consequences from that remark (other than being annoyed by it), the wise choice is usually to ignore it.

-On the other hand, if someone makes a statement that can at some point become an issue if it is not addressed, action is required.
+On the other hand, if someone makes a statement that at some point can become an issue if it’s not addressed, action is required.
 (Please, notice that I said “action” not “reaction.”)

 For example, a colleague states that you aren’t doing your job even when you know you are.